 Touted as having one of the most extensive recipe collections, Yummly prides itself on providing you with delicious recipes that match your dietary restrictions and food preferences.

-It offers everything from appetizers to smoothies... main courses to desserts.
-And the sort feature makes it easy to filter through whatever you have a hankering for that day.
+It offers everything from appetizers to smoothies and everything else from main courses to desserts.
+They have a sort feature that makes it easy to filter through whatever you have a hankering for that day.

-There is also a coupon link that will pull up offers specific to the grocery store you’ve selected… and apply those savings directly to the order.
+There is also a coupon link that will pull up offers specific to the grocery store you’ve selected.
+It will then apply those savings directly to the order.

 Pretty amazing, right?